hemantManjhi/Corona-Shield/README.md

 # Corona-Shield
 The main aim is to develop an informatics android application, which provides information on prevention, symptoms and immunity-boosting measures to keep oneself safe from COVID-19 attack, especially in times where the entire country is stuck at home and struggling with health vulnerability.
+Technology Used: Android Studio, Kotlin, XML, Graphics and Youtube for videos.

 <img src="https://github.com/hemantManjhi/Corona-Shield/blob/master/images%20for%20github/Screenshot_2020-07-13-15-49-41-153_corona.shield.jpg" width="270" height="600" /> &emsp;&emsp;&emsp;&emsp;<img src="https://github.com/hemantManjhi/Corona-Shield/blob/master/images%20for%20github/Screenshot_2020-07-13-15-49-46-454_corona.shield%20(2).png" width="270" height="600" />